scriptrdotio/eurotech_simpleapp/documentation/understanding_the_code.md

 - click **Save** to validate.
 Don' t forget to also save the changes in the dashboard (by clicking Save in the toolbar)

 ![Configure widgets](./images/configure_widget.png)

+*Image 2 - Configure a widget to read data*

 In the table below, we map every widget to the message id it should listen to, as well as to the format data instruction used to filter the data